patientx/ComfyUI-Zluda/README.md

 ***** AFTER THESE INSTALLS ARE DONE REBOOT YOUR PC.  *****
 ***** AFTER THESE INSTALLS ARE DONE REBOOT YOUR PC.  *****

-  Modified the necessary files and requirements.txt to install the correct packages.

  ------------------------------------------------------
  **** If you already have a comfyui installation : ****
       Open a cmd prompt.
         Go to the comfyui folder.
 And execute those commands :
         For example if it is in "D:\comfyui" , enter :

           cd /d D:\comfyui (press enter)
           pip uninstall torch torchvision -y (press enter) pip install torch==2.2.0 torchvision --index-url https://download.pytorch.org/whl/cu118 (press enter)